leeberg/BlueStepper/README.md

 * Debug Output!

 # Demos
-Here are some classics with have parts sequenced from scratch using BlueStepper and played on real synthesizers
+Here are some classics with some parts that have been sequenced from scratch using BlueStepper and played on real synthesizers

 * [New Order - Blue Monday](https://twitter.com/LeeAlanBerg/status/1226074288538685440)
 * [Kraftwerk - We are the Robots](https://twitter.com/LeeAlanBerg/status/1226281609156059137)